 Adding these two numbers together and making reference to the sign bit produces the number +240.5.

 For each floating point value requested two MODBUS Protocol registers (four bytes) must be requested.
-The received order and significance of these four bytes for the SDM120CT is shown below:
+The received order and significance of these four bytes for Eastron Digital meters is shown below: